Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some normal cells also grow quickly.
 Because of this, chemotherapy can also harm those cells.
 This can cause side effects.

-The most common medicines used are:
+The most common medicines used for topical chemotherapy are:

 Imiquimod.
 This stimulates the immune system to treat basal cell cancer.

 The most common medicines used for intravenous chemotherapy are:

 Because chemotherapy affects cells that divide quickly, it affects some kinds of normal cells as well as cancer cells.